ImJiyun/Learning-JS/14-OOP/README.md

 };
 ```

-- We manually define your methods on the prototype object
+- We manually define methods on the prototype object

 ```js
 const kate = Object.create(StudentProto);